Augusto11CB/English-Repository/Vocabulary/Vocabulary 7.md

 shrimp [informal] - a short or small person | it also means ~{camarão}
 > It’s hard to believe this sculpted athlete was once a shrimp.

+Out - the hotal that i stayed in took three out of five stars

+Doubtful [] - are you doubtful of those effects?